How it works

 llms.txt + llms-full.txt | <out>/llms.txt + <out>/llms-full.txt | - | Site mode only.
 Agents fetch /llms.txt over HTTP and follow page-level markdown links first.
 The root /llms-full.txt file is a broad all-docs fallback when page links are not enough.
 Useless inside an npm tarball, so bundle mode skips this. |

-Agent Readability | <out>/docs/sitemap.xml + <out>/docs/sitemap.md + <out>/docs/robots.txt + <out>/docs/agent-readability.json | - | Site mode only.
-Docs-scoped discovery files and structured page data.
-Host apps merge this with blog, marketing, changelog, or product pages before serving root sitemap and robots files. |
+Agent Readability | <out>/sitemap.xml + <out>/robots.txt + <out>/docs/agent-readability.json | - | Site mode emits root crawler discovery files plus structured docs page data.
+MCP-enabled package bundles include the local manifest without root sitemap or robots files.
+Host apps can merge this with blog, marketing, changelog, or product pages before serving custom root sitemap and robots files. |

-Navigation manifest | docs-nav.json (build script) | - | Resolved group tree mapping pages to nav locations.
-Built by the resolveDocsNavigation() helper so your sidebar component and your llms.txt sections agree on structure. |
+Navigation manifest | docs-nav.json (build script) | - | Resolved nav tree mapping pages to top-level docs areas, sidebar sections, and agent-map locations.
+Built by the resolveDocsNavigation() helper so your docs shell and your llms.txt sections agree on structure. |

 The three audiences